PatrykQuantumNomad/financial-data-extractor/docs/api-reference.md

 ## Request Timeout

 Default request timeout is 60 seconds.
 Long-running operations should be handled asynchronously via Celery tasks.
+See [Task Processing Documentation](../task-processing.md) for details.

 ## Examples